zipengliang21/FlaseAlarm/README.md

 World_init.cpp line 133-190: Initialize camera and light entities World_system.cpp line 445-450: Add camera and light to the background Physics_system.cpp line 43-45: Change the direction of the light once after a while

+**Milestone 3**

+**Project restructure (src/GameLevel):**

+restructure the project to distinguish the different use of the system in different functional pages (cover page, level selection page, game page, and tutorial page).
+Moved some key functions such as onKey() and step() for each functional page to its own class to enhance cohesion in the code design.
+Also introduced a new GameState class to control and keep track of the current level and current progress in the game.

+**Camera control (following player):**

+LevelManager.cpp line 112: reset camera matrix
+Levelplay.cpp Line 223-225, update camera translation matrix according to player’s current position and window width and height in each step.

+**Cover movie:**

+LevelCover.cpp entire file: create cover movie and press any key to continue to level selection LevelManager.cpp line 19-21 load cover music LevelManager.cpp line 42 call the constructor of cover

+**Sandglass:**

+It’s a new game item.
+When the player “collides” with the sandglass, it will pick up this item, which will show in the item box.
+To use this item, click it in the item box.
+When sandglass is used, it will stop all the enemy(i.e guards and cameras) for 5 seconds.
+LevelPlay.cpp, line 845, create sandglass
+LevelPlay.cpp, line 235, 259, when the player picks up the item, the item will be added into the item box.
+LevelPlay.cpp, inside onMouseButton function, line 479-483, when the user uses mouse to left click the sandglass item, it triggers the if_clicked_sandglass_button function.
+LevelPlay.cpp line 676~732 if_clicked_sandglass_button function.
+This is called when the sandglass item is being clicked.
+We will have a 5s timer and we will have a callback function.
+During this 5 seconds, all guards and cameras motion will be setted 0.
+After 5 seconds, their motion will go back to their original motion before the sandglass effect.

+**Hammer:**

+ New game item(Tool), When the player "collide" with the hammer, it will pick up the hammer and store the hammer in the player's item box.
+When player want to use the hammer, player can drag the hammer onto the wall the player want to break, and release on the wall to break the wall.
+GameLevel/LevelPlay.cpp line 916: create hammer in the map, using character "3" GameLevel/LevelPlay.cpp line 396 OnMouseButton function: in line 418-472, we check if any hammer is hovered and check the break the wall in vector shouldBreakWall.
+If user clicked on hammer we store the hammer in hoverHammer in line 491-495, and track position hammer to break surrounding walls
+In GameLevel/LevelPlay.cpp line 387-394, we track the movement of the mouse World_init.cpp line 459-494: include physical based particle animation when the user break the wall with a hammer

+**Mouse Gesture:**

+Tracker hammer action while the user dragging hammer and menu button selection.
+Mouse movement is tracked by OnMouseMove function in LevelPlay.cpp line 387-394 to update hammer's position Mouse button click is tracked by OnMouseButton function in LevelSelection.cpp line 60-93

+**Remote Control:**

+new item, turns off all security cameras for 5 seconds GameLevel/LevelPlay.cpp line 396 OnMouseButton function: line 485~489 check if user selected remote control from item box GameLevel/LevelPlay.cpp line 734 if_clicked_remote_control_button function: if remote control is selected, shuts off camera by removing all light entities.
+After 5 seconds, reload the level map and recreate all light entities via callback.

+**Security Camera:**

+additional enemy.
+Player will die if the player gets scanned by camera light.
+World_init.cpp line 136-206: Add three new directions when initializing camera and light World_system.cpp line 95-110: Update light collision justification algorithm

+**Full screen toggle:**

+use f key to toggle between full screen mode and window mode World_system.cpp line 157-167: Add key control for toggling into and out of full screen